jupyterlab/jupyter-ai/docs/source/users/index.md

     $ conda activate jupyter-ai
     $ pip install jupyter_ai

-Then, the steps from "Requirements" and "Installation via `pip`" may be followed to install JupyterLab and Jupyter AI within this Conda environment.
+Then, follow the steps from "Requirements" and "Installation via `pip`" to install JupyterLab and Jupyter AI in this Conda environment.

 When starting JupyterLab with Jupyter AI, make sure to activate the Conda environment first:

 ```
 conda activate jupyter-ai
+jupyter lab
 ```

 ## Uninstallation